-Telnet connection (or open port 23) – this will enable you to write custom batch files, which will renew your IP addresses
+Telnet connection (or open port 23) – this will enable you to write custom batch files, which will renew your IP addresses.

-A router has a feature of automatically renewing your IP every X minutes/hours/days
+A router has a feature of automatically renewing your IP every X minutes/hours/days.

-Once you have a new internet connection with a big enough IP pool and which give you a new IP address whenever you restart a router, you have the following options to control the release of new residential IP addresses:
+Once you have a new internet connection with a big enough IP pool which will give you a new IP address whenever you restart a router, you have the following options to control the release of new residential IP addresses:

-Restart the router
+Restart the router.

-Release and renew your IP in the router settings
+Release and renew your IP in the router settings.

-Finally, to use it with Multilogin, you just leave proxy settings off, like in the case of using a VPN and connect your computer to your newly acquired internet connection.
+Finally, to use it with Multilogin, you leave proxy settings off, like in the case of using a VPN, and connect your computer to your newly acquired internet connection.
 Furthermore, if you want to do everything remotely, you may want to install Multilogin on a separate machine and access it through TeamViewer.

 Mobile residential IP method is very similar to the residential ADSL connection method outlined above.
 It will also give you access to a pool of thousands of residential IPs.
-However, it is more practical, more consistent with implementation and usually cheaper.
+However, it is more practical, more consistent with implementation, and usually cheaper.